On this page you can get a brief introduction to each of the incredibly gifted and skilled authors who take us to realms of wonder and discovery.

 Stuart currently lives in Colorado Springs with his wife Tiffany Amber Stockton, who is also an author, and their two beautiful children.

-Kathy Tyers first science fiction novel was published in 1987, and she has been at it ever since.
+Kathy Tyers’s first science fiction novel was published in 1987, and she has been at it ever since.
 She has been accused on two counts of writing Star Wars novels (and pleads guilty on both counts), but she also likes being known for her original “Firebird” series.
-Volumes 1-3 are now republished as The Annotated Firebird, Volume 4 is Wind and Shadow, and the messianic Daystar rounds out the series.
+Volumes 1-3–Firebird, Fusion Fire, and Crown of Fire–are also published as The Annotated Firebird.
+Volume 4 is Wind and Shadow, and the award-winning, messianic Daystar rounds out the series.

 Jill Williamson is a dreamer, believer, and author of all things weird.
 She grew up in Alaska with no electricity, an outhouse, and a lot of mosquitoes.
 Her first two novels, By Darkness Hid and To Darkness Fled both won a Christy Award.
 She loves working with teenagers and encouraging them to respect their dreams and gives writing workshops at libraries, schools, camps, churches, and anywhere else she might meet at least one teen writer.
 Jill lives in Oregon with her husband and two children and a whole lot of deer.